nicoaspra/lemniscateinstitute002/_services/calculus/DC-4.3-the-chain-rule.md

 Differentiate the function $\textstyle{ y = \sqrt{1+\sqrt{x+1}} }$

 $\solution$\\
-There are times that we have to use the chain rule more than once in order to find the derivative, and here is an example of it.
+There are situations when we must use the chain rule multiple times to determine the derivative.
+This particular example is one of its instances.
+To start, let us first express the radical as a power of a rational exponent.

 $$
 \begin{align*}
 	y &= \br{1+(x+1)^{1/2} }^{1/2} \\